Banner

 Italy

-Brief Bio
+Short Bio

 Francesco Ragusa is a Research Fellow at the University of Catania.
 He is member of the IPLAB (University of Catania) research group since 2015.
 He has completed an Industrial Doctorate in Computer Science in 2021.
 During his PhD studies, he has spent a period as Research Student at the University of Hertfordshire, UK.
 He received his master’s degree in computer science (cum laude) in 2017 from the University of Catania.
-Francesco has authored one patent and more than 10 papers in international journals and international conference proceedings.
-He serves as reviewer for several international conferences in the fi elds of computer vision and multimedia, such as CVPR, ECCV, BMVC, WACV, ACM Multimedia, ICPR, ICIAP, and for international journals, including TPAMI, Pattern Recognition Letters and IeT Computer Vision.
 Francesco Ragusa is member of IEEE, CVF e CVPL.
-He has been involved in different research projects and has honed in on the issue of human-object interaction anticipation from egocentric videos as the key to analyze and understand human behavior in industrial workplaces.
+He has been involved in different research projects and has honed in on the issue of human-object interaction anticipation from egocentric videos a s the key to analyze and understand human behavior in industrial workplaces.
 He is co-founder and CEO of NEXT VISION s.r.l., an academic spin-off the the University of Catania since 2021.
 His research interests concern Computer Vision, Pattern Recognition, and Machine Learning, with focus on First Person Vision. ...
 More >>

-Area: Low-Level Vision & Computational Imaging
+Area: Low-Level Vision and Computational Imaging

 Jun Sato